Wluper/matilda/README.md

-LIDA is an open source dialogue annotation system which supports the full pipeline of dialogue annotation from dialogue / turn segmentation from raw text (as may be output by a transcription service) to labeling of structured conversation data.
+LIDA is an open source dialogue annotation system which supports the full pipeline of dialogue annotation from dialogue / turn segmentation from raw text (as may be output by a transcription service) to labeling of structured conversation data to inter-annotator disagreement resolution.
 LIDA supports integration of arbitrary machine learning (ML) models as annotation recommenders to speed up annotation, and more generally any system which conforms to the required API.

 LIDA was designed with three use cases in mind: